FOSSILGUY.COM

 Trilobites from Fossil Era

-Trilobite fossils are some of the most beautiful and collectible fossils in the world!
-They make beautiful display and conversation pieces, and can be very affordable gifts for fossil and paleontology enthusiasts.
-Fossil Era has a huge selection of top quality trilobites from many states and many countries.
-It's fun just to browse through the inventory and look at all the different types!
+Trilobite fossils are some of the most beautiful and collectible fossils in the world.
+They make attractive display pieces and can be affordable gifts for fossil and paleontology enthusiasts.
+Fossil Era has a large selection of trilobites from many regions.

 Cryptolithus Fossil Examples

-This is a beautiful cryptolithus preserved in iron-oxide power.
-Notice the lace collar, and long genial spines.
+A beautiful Cryptolithus bellulus preserved in iron-oxide powder.
+Notice the lace collar and long genal spines.

 Formation: Martinsburg Formation